isagoya/astro-hananiawan-m2/src/pages/md/chapt04.md

 For a while, his father-in-law repeated casual small talk as usual, hesitating to speak, his answers were half-hearted.

-"What’s wrong with you?"
+"Do you have any ploblem?"
 Yutaka asked.

 "Um..."

 "What’s wrong?"
 Yutaka asked again.

 "Yutaka...
-Toshio, Toshio is..."
+It's Toshio, Toshio is..."

 He cut off his words again.

-"What’s wrong with Toshio?"
+"What happend to Toshio?"

 "I want to let him out of Yagaji."